libxsmm/libxsmm/README.md

 ```

 Of course, both mechanisms (M/N/K and MNK based) can be combined using the same command line (make).
 Static optimization and JIT can also be combined (no need to turn off the JIT backend).
 Testing the library is supported by a variety of targets with "test" and "test-all" being the most prominent for this matter.

+Functionality of LIBXSMM, which is unrelated to GEMM can be used without introducing a dependency to LAPACK/BLAS.
+This can be achieved in two ways: (1)&#160;building a special library with `make BLAS=0`, or (2)&#160;linking the application against the 'libxsmmnoblas' library.
+Some care must be taken with any matrix multiplication which does not appear to require BLAS for the given test arguments.
+However, it may fall back to BLAS (at runtime of the application), if an unforeseen input is given (problem size, or unsupported GEMM arguments).

 **NOTE**: by default, a combination of a C/C++ and a FORTRAN compiler is needed (some sample code is written in C++).
 Beside of specifying the compilers (`make CXX=g++ CC=gcc FC=gfortran` and maybe `AR=ar`), the need for a FORTRAN compiler can be relaxed (`make FC=` or `make FORTRAN=0`).
 The latter affects the availability of the MODule file and the corresponding 'libxsmmf' library (the interface 'libxsmm.f' is still generated).
 FORTRAN code can make use of LIBXSMM in three different ways: